Denny-Lin/DDK_bootloader_testing_tool/README.md

 * Simulate bootloader by eliminating hardwares and using substituted functions with abstract architecture.
 <br><br/>

-## All the thinking are following bellow
+## All the thinking is following bellow
 1. We need a sample bootloader of c code.
 2. Make sure all the functoin are correct and can be compiled.
 3. Focus on the funcion if it calls something with registers.